ameykarmarkar/Computer-Vision-Lane-Detection/README.md

 Limitations of this pipeline -
 1. Not able to detecct  curved lanes
 2. Issue in detection becuase of lighting conditions

+Step bby step output of this pipeline can be checked at - https://medium.com/@avkarmarkar3/lane-detection-with-computer-vision-418a329bd04c